dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/writing_your_project_page.md

 ### Uploading attachments

 If your respondents need additional documentation to complete your form, you can upload files as attachments to your form.
-At the bottom of the &ldquo;Description&rdquo; page, press the &ldquo;Upload a new attachment&rdquo; button.
+At the bottom of the "Description" page, press the "Upload a new attachment" button.
 Once your file has been uploaded successfully, you can upload another file by pressing the "Upload a new attachment button" again.

 ### Highlighting important information

 On large screens (like desktops and laptops), your project page is displayed in two columns: your description, and a sidebar on the right.
 If you want to call out concise, relevant information near the top of your project page, you can add information to the sidebar.
 For example, if you're creating a job application, you may want to add salary information and the location of your office.

-To get started, click the &ldquo;Details&rdquo; tab in the project wizard, and scroll down to the &ldquo;Sidebar text&rdquo; section.
+To get started, click the "Details" tab in the project wizard, and scroll down to the "Sidebar text" section.

 ![Adding details.](../images/project_page_4.png)